vmware-archive/buildkit-cli-for-kubectl/README.md

 kubectl build --push --registry-secret mysecret -t <registry hostname>/<namespace>/<repo>:<tag> -f Dockerfile ./
 ```

+Hint: if you're trying to authenticate to Docker Hub, use `https://index.docker.io/v1/` as the `--docker-server`

 ### Registry-based Caching

 BuildKit is smart about caching prior build results for efficient incremental